Robert Watson

 Robert N. M. Watson.
 Introduction to Multithreading and Multiprocessing in the FreeBSD SMPng Network Stack.
 In Proceedings, 2005 EuroBSDCon, Basel, Switzerland.

 Poul-Henning Kamp, Robert N. M. Watson.
-Building Systems to be Shared, Securlty.
+Building Systems to be Shared, Securely.
 ACM Queue, July/August 2004.

 Robert N. M. Watson, Wayne Morrison, Chris Vance, Brian Feldman.
 The TrustedBSD MAC Framework: Extensible Kernel Access Control for FreeBSD 5.0.
 In Proceedings, 2003 USENIX Annual Technical Conference, FREENIX Track.